 You can slowly build your confidence in maths through tutoring, and specify these skills in your resume when applying for a job.
 Taking a look at online CV templates makes evident that these days, the very first thing you should include to attract prospective employers, are your skills.
 This is the perfect place to include any mathematical abilities you have which may be pertinent to the organization you wish to work for.

-Whether you are keen on specialising in a maths related field or the arts, tutoring is an interesting way to ensure that any time you are called upon to analyse trends, create budgets, or develop future strategies, you will have the numbers to back every claim.
+Whether you are keen on specialising in a maths related field or the arts, tutoring is an interesting way to ensure that any time you are called upon to analyze trends, create budgets, or develop future strategies, you will have the numbers to back every claim.
 Building a sound mathematical knowledge will also keep you flexible and open the doors to a possible career in maths.
 In essence, building mathematical confidence is vital from one’s earliest years and the one-to-one attention that tutoring affords, will put any fears or anxiety to rest.